appsecnz/appsecnz.github.io/conference/international.md

 ## OWASP New Zealand Day 2022

-**As of 1 January 2022, the New Zealand Government has indicated the trans-Tasman and other within-region travel bubbles should be open again by late April.
-This is, of course, subject to change, and those planning to attend from areas within these bubbles should be prepared for such an event.
-If you are permitted to travel to New Zealand, all arrangements for required managed isolation/quarantine stays, vaccinations, and pre-travel testing (including their costs) are your responsibility.**
+**As of 1 May 2022, the New Zealand Government reopened our borders, permitting quarantine-free travel to New Zealand by *fully vaccinated* travellers from [Visa Waiver Countries](https://www.immigration.govt.nz/new-zealand-visas/apply-for-a-visa/tools-and-information/general-information/visa-waiver-countries).
+This is, of course, subject to change, and those planning to attend from outside New Zealand should be prepared for such an event.**

-**In the event you are permitted to travel to New Zealand for the conference, please be aware of the current visa / travel authorisation requirements below.**
+**Please be aware of the current visa / travel authorisation requirements below.**

 Effective on 1 October 2019, new travel requirements took effect for visitors to New Zealand from Visa Waiver countries.